xapian/xapian-docsprint/howtos/weighting_scheme.rst

 3. | NONE

-More recently supported normalization in TfIdfWeight is the pivoted (piv+) retrieval function which represents one of the best performing vector space models.
+Xapian 2.0.0 added support for the Piv+ normalisation to TfIdfWeight, which represents one of the best performing vector space models.
 Piv+ takes two parameters; slope and delta which are set to their default optimal values.
 You may want pass different candidate values ranging from 0.1 to 1.5 and choose one which fits best to your system based upon corpus being used.
-Piv+ isn't supported by 1.4.x, it's only in git master (and will be in the next release series) - it's hard to backport because the two new parameters need to be stored by the TfIdfWeight class.

 .. _SMART normalization variants: https://nlp.stanford.edu/IR-book/html/htmledition/document-and-query-weighting-schemes-1.html